Recommended Websites for Cancer Information

 National LGBT Cancer Project

 A support and advocacy organization for lesbian, gay, bisexual, and transgender cancer patients and survivors.
 The site is primarily online support groups and articles written by people within the community on a variety of topics.

 This National Library of Medicine site provides regularly updated information about federally and privately supported clinical research studies.
 Visitors to the site can search for open clinical trials, and clinical trial results, from studies in the United States and in over 200 countries.
 The Studies by Topic feature allows visitors to refine their search results to specific diseases and conditions, including Cancers and other Neoplasms and Blood and Lymph Conditions.

 National Cancer Institute (NCI): Clinical Trials

-This commercial site contains a listing of thousands of industry-sponsored clinical trials (not all specific to Oncology) as well as databases listing drug therapies in use in clinical trials and new drug therapies recently approved by the FDA, and an alert feature that e-mails patients when new trials are posted for their condition.
+This commercial site contains a listing of thousands of industry-sponsored clinical trials (not all specific to Oncology).
+The site offers educational resources to better understand clinical trials, a database of new drug therapies approved by the FDA, and an alert feature that e-mails patients when new trials are posted for their condition.

 Editor: Gail Y. Hendler, MLS

 This comprehensive website offers a wealth of information in English and Spanish to patients/survivors, their families and caregivers, and the public.
 Noteworthy for its growing collection of various Asian language documents, and for links to statistics; a cancer drug database; support resources; NCCN patient treatment guidelines; treatment center locator, and treatment decision tools meant to help patients make better informed healthcare decisions.